wikiZ/RedGuard/README.md

 # 0x00 Introduction

-## Tool introduction
+## What is RedGuard

-RedGuard is a derivative work of the C2 facility pre-flow control technology.
-It has a lighter design, efficient flow interaction, and reliable compatibility with go language development.
-The core problem it solves is also in the face of increasingly complex red and blue attack and defense drills, giving the attack team a better C2 infrastructure concealment scheme, giving the interactive traffic of the C2 facility a flow control function, and intercepting those "malicious" analysis traffic, and better complete the entire attack mission.
+RedGuard, a derivative tool based on command and control (C2) front flow control technology, has a lighter design, efficient traffic interaction, and reliable compatibility with development in the go programming language.As cyber attacks are constantly evolving , the red and blue team exercises become progressively more complex, RedGuard is designed to provide a better C2 channel hiding solution for the red team, that provides the flow control for the C2 channel, blocks the "malicious" analysis traffic, and better completes the entire attack task.

-RedGuard is a C2 facility pre-flow control tool that can avoid Blue Team, AVS, EDR, Cyberspace Search Engine checks.
+RedGuard is a C2 front flow control tool that can avoid Blue Team, AVS, EDR, Cyberspace Search Engine detects.

-## Application scenarios
+## When is RedGuard Used?

-- During the offensive and defensive drills, the defender analyzes and traces the source of C2 interaction traffic according to the situational awareness platform
+- In the offensive and defensive exercise, the investigators attempting to do cyber attribution analyze C2 traffic connected to the attackers with the situational awareness platform
-- Identify and prevent malicious analysis of Trojan samples in cloud sandbox environment based on JA3 fingerprint library
+- Prevent malware sample analysis by identifying cloud sandboxes based on JA3 fingerprint libraries
-- Block malicious requests to implement replay attacks and achieve the effect of confusing online
+- Block malicious requests to perform replay attacks and achieve obfuscation online
-- In the case of specifying the IP of the online server, the request to access the interactive traffic is restricted by means of a whitelist
+- Restrict access requests by whitelisting in the case of the IP of the connecting server is specified
 - Prevent the scanning and identification of C2 facilities by cyberspace mapping technology, and redirect or intercept the traffic of scanning probes
-- Supports pre-flow control for multiple C2 servers, and can achieve the effect of domain front-end, load balancing online, and achieve the effect of concealment
+- Supports front flow control for multiple C2 servers, and can realize domain fronting, load balancing connection to achieve hidden effect
-- Able to perform regional host online restriction according to the attribution of IP address by requesting IP reverse lookup API interface
+- Able to perform regional host connection restriction according to the attribution of IP address by requesting IP reverse lookup API interface
 - Resolve strong features of staged checksum8 rule path parsing without changing the source code.
-- Analyze blue team tracing behavior through interception logs of target requests, which can be used to track peer connection events/issues
+- Analyze blue team traceability behavior through interception logs of target requests, which can be used to track peer connection events/issues
-- It has the function of customizing the time period for the legal interaction of the sample to realize the function of only conducting traffic interaction during the working time period
+- With the ability to customize the time period for legal interaction of samples to realize the function of only conducting traffic interaction during the working time period
 - Malleable C2 Profile parser capable of validating inbound HTTP/S requests strictly against malleable profile and dropping outgoing packets in case of violation (supports Malleable Profiles 4.0+)
-- Built-in blacklist of IPV4 addresses for a large number of devices, honeypots, and cloud sandboxes associated with security vendors to automatically intercept redirection request traffic
+- Built-in blacklist of IPV4 addresses for a large number of devices, honeypots, and cloud sandboxes associated with  cybersecurity vendors to automatically intercept redirection request traffic
-- SSL certificate information and redirect URLs that can interact with samples through custom tools to circumvent the fixed characteristics of tool traffic
+- SSL certificate information and redirect URLs that can interact with samples through custom tools to avoid the fixed signature of tool traffic
 - ..........

 # 0x01 Install